 We and our subsidiaries may be able to incur substantial additional indebtedness in the future.
 The terms of the indenture governing the notes and the new credit facility will not fully prohibit us from doing so.
-As of June

-30, 2004, after giving pro forma effect to the transactions, we would have had \$ million available for additional borrowing under the new credit facility.
+As of March 31, 2004, after giving pro forma effect to the transactions, we would have had \$ million available for additional borrowing under the new credit facility.
 All borrowings under the new credit facility will rank senior in right of payment to the notes, and any future guarantees of the new credit facility will rank senior to any future guarantees of the notes.
 The indenture governing the notes will allow us under certain circumstances to issue additional notes identical to the notes offered hereby (other than issuance date).
-For instance, if we or the holders of the Class B common stock into EYSs, we could be obligated to issue up to an additional \$ million principal amount of notes in the form of EYSs.
-To the extent not all of Carrols' 9 /2% senior subordinated notes are tendered pursuant to the tender offer and consent solicitation, outstanding Carrols' 9 /2% senior subordinated notes until such notes are redeemed.
+For instance, if the holders of the Class B common stock were able to exercise their rights to convert such Class B common stock into EYSs, we could be obligated to issue up to an additional \$ million principal amount of notes in the form of EYSs.
+To the extent not all of Carrols' 9 1/2% senior subordinated notes are tendered pursuant to the tender offer and consent solicitation, outstanding Carrols' 9 1/2% senior subordinated notes will rank pari passu with the guarantees of the notes until such notes are redeemed.